MicrosoftDocs/appcenter-docs/docs/diagnostics/UWP-symbolication.md

 #### Symbols for applications built in App Center Build

-If your application is built in App Center, symbols can be downloaded from the build page using the **Download button**.
+If your application is built in App Center, symbols can be downloaded from the build page using the **Download** button.

 #### Symbols for applications published to the Microsoft Store